element-hq/policies/docs/gitter/terms_and_conditions.md

 This is a living document.
 With your help, we want to make it the best in the industry.

 If you read something that rubs you the wrong way, or if you think of something that should be added, please get in touch!
 We're all ears!
-Email support@gitter.io and we'll chat.
+Email support@gitter.im and we'll chat.

 We don't amend this document for any specific users or use case, but if your proposed changes apply to all of our users, we'll be happy to update it for everyone.
 Scroll to the bottom to see the history so far.